 The sweet, syrupy drink we now know was developed in the mid-1800s, though Native Americans had been making teas with the same ingredients for centuries beforehand.
 The beer part of the name is often linked to the 1876 Centennial Exposition in Philadelphia, where pharmacist Charles Hires used the term to market his root beverage extract.
 Being a teetotaler, Hires originally planned to call the mix root tea, but decided “beer” would sell better at the event, even if the drink contained no alcohol.

 Minnesota has a storied past when it comes to root beer, from Prohibition-era 1919 Root Beer made by August Schell’s Brewing Company in New Ulm to the handmade pops of “root beer lady” Dorothy Molter in Ely, from throwing back a chilled Killebrew at a Twins game to drinking a Fitger’s Driftwood Draft in Duluth.
-The brewers listed below represent a new era of root beer makers, free of high fructose corn syrup, who are mixing things up with each pour.
+The brewers listed below represent a new era of root beer makers who are mixing things up with each pour.

 Red Wing Brewery in Red Wing